tourboks/LiipImagineBundle/README.md

 ## Filters

-This bundle provides a set of built-in filters and you may easily define your own filters as well.
+This bundle provides a set of built-in filters andy ou may easily define your own filters as well.
 Reference the [filters chapter](http://symfony.com/doc/master/bundles/LiipImagineBundle/filters.html) from our documentation.